 Topic:"Just iMagine a World without Boundaries"

-When: Local contest details and date will be announced in February, Contest will be in March.
+When: Local contest details and date will be announced in February.
+Contest will be on March 14.

 Who Can Participate: Youth under the age of 19 as of October 1, 2019 and are educated in the United States, Canada, or the Caribbean.
 Student must NOT be enrolled as a degree seeking student of a post secondary institution.